chrisnoonan98675/site/xl-release/concept/lock_tasks.markdown

 ### Lock tasks and groups
 Using lock tasks in a group ensures that steps will be executed in a certain order.
 For example, a signoff can only be given after a static code scan.

-For more information on lock tasks and how to use them, see [place holder](http://www.jhohjjs.com).
+For more information on lock tasks and how to use them, see see [Configure lock tasks](/xl-release/how-to/configure-lock-tasks.html).